alaurenson/Shantou-2018/Project/readme.md

 ```
 Steps:
 - Place each ID on a new line
-- Remove all spaces and columns
+- Remove all spaces and commas

 You can do this in your text editor, OR you can use bash commands.
 The file MUST look like this though - if it's in the wrong format, the rest of this won't work.